Freymaurer/SAFE-MinExcel/README.md

-# SAFE-MinExcel [WIP]
+# SAFE-MinExcel

 This is meant as a minimal template to set up an Office Excel web add-in.

-It currently works for excel online.
-Sideloading the app for the desktop version needs some testing.
+Tested for:
+- Excel online
+- Excel 356 on windows
+- Excel 2019 on windows

 ## Install pre-requisites